-AMENDED AND RESTATED ESCROW AGREEMENT
+ESCROW AGREEMENT

-THIS AMENDED AND RESTATED ESCROW AGREEMENT (this "A&R Escrow Agreement") is entered into and effective this day of , 2022, by and among City of Richmond, Virginia a municipal corporation ("City") and political subdivision of the Commonwealth of Virginia; the Economic Development Authority of the City of Richmond, Virginia, a political subdivision of the Commonwealth of Virginia ("EDA"); and RVA Entertainment Holdings, LLC, a Delaware limited liability company ("Owner" and together with City and EDA,, the "Parties", and individually, a "Party") and Truist Bank, a North Carolina banking corporation, as escrow agent ("Escrow Agent").

-WHEREAS, the Parties entered into that certain Resort Casino Host Community Agreement dated as of June 29, 2021 (the "2021 Host Community Agreement"), for the development and operation of a resort casino hotel in the City;

-WHEREAS, in connection with the 2021 Host Community Agreement, the Parties entered into the original Escrow Agreement dated July 29, 2021 with respect to the Escrow Funds in order to secure certain of Owner's obligations pursuant to the 2021 Host Community Agreement (the "Original Escrow Agreement");

-WHEREAS, pursuant to the terms of the 2021 Host Community Agreement, Owner deposited with Escrow Agent by wire transfer the sum of TWENTY-SIX MILLION AND NO/100 DOLLARS (\$26,000,000.00) (the "Escrow Fund");

-WHEREAS, the Referendum contemplated by the 2021 Host Community Agreement failed;
+THIS ESCROW AGREEMENT (this "Escrow Agreement") is entered into and effective this day of, 2023, by and among City of Richmond, Virginia a municipal corporation ("City") and political subdivision of the Commonwealth of Virginia; the Economic Development Authority of the City of Richmond, Virginia, a political subdivision of the Commonwealth of Virginia ("EDA"); and RVA Entertainment Holdings, LLC, a Delaware limited liability company ("Owner" and together with City and EDA,, the "Parties", and individually, a "Party") and Truist Bank, a North Carolina banking corporation, as escrow agent ("Escrow Agent").
+WHEREAS, the Parties entered into that certain Resort Casino Host Community Agreement dated as of, 2023 (the "2023 Host Community Agreement"), for the development and operation of a resort casino hotel in the City; WHEREAS, pursuant to the terms of the 2023 Host Community Agreement, Owner deposited with Escrow Agent by wire transfer the sum of TWENTY-SIX MILLION AND NO/100 DOLLARS (\$26,000,000.00) (the "Escrow Fund"); WHEREAS , in accordance with Resolution No. 2023, adopted, 2023, by the Council of the City of Richmond, the City selected the Owner as its preferred casino gaming and the City and the Owner have executed the Host Community Agreement in anticipation of a referendum being placed on the ballot in 2023 (the "2023 Referendum"); WHEREAS the Parties wish to enter into this Escrew Agreement to reflect the conduct of the 2023